smithymx67/VagrantVMs/ubuntu_bionic64_xen/README.md

-# Debian/buster64 Xen
+# Ubuntu/bionic64 Xen

-## Setup
+## Prerequisites
 Please install these plugin<br>
 * `vagrant plugin install vagrant-vbguest`
 * `vagrant plugin install vagrant-disksize`

-Because debian/buster is being weird<br>
-You must run the `setup.sh` script to initially setup<br>

 **I consider this setup a single use throw away VM, it does not like being restarted or brought up with vagrant commands.
-Manualy starting, stopping or restarting with VirtualBox is fine.**

----
+Xen seems to break VBox Guest Additions.**

-## Post Setup Steps
+## Setup Steps
-Please follow these steps once you have run `setup.sh`
-* Once provisioned, please reboot the vm
-* Reconnect and run `/mnt/share/post_setup.sh`, it will then reboot
+* Run `vagrant up`
-* Reconnect and run `brctl show` again to confirm its persistant
+* Connect and run `sudo /media/share/setup.sh`
+* Once the system has rebooted, you can play with Xen

 ---